NUM-Forschungsdatenplattform/num-ops-guide/docs/components.md

 We use the [minio-operator](https://min.io/docs/minio/kubernetes/upstream/operations/install-deploy-manage/deploy-operator-helm.html) and [minio-tenant](https://min.io/docs/minio/kubernetes/openshift/operations/install-deploy-manage/deploy-minio-tenant-helm.html) helm-chart.

 For the minio-tenant there is no build-in solution to create policies for buckets, so we created a [cronjob](https://raw.githubusercontent.com/NUM-Forschungsdatenplattform/num-ops-guide/refs/heads/main/charts/minio-tenant/templates/cronjob.yaml) and a [job](https://raw.githubusercontent.com/NUM-Forschungsdatenplattform/num-ops-guide/refs/heads/main/charts/minio-tenant/templates/job.yaml) which does this.
 The cronjob checks every 5 minutes if the policy is still active on the specific bucket.

+### Apache Airflow

+Apache Airflow is an open-source platform used to programmatically author, schedule, and monitor data workflows.
+It allows users to define workflows as code using Python, offering flexibility and scalability.
+Airflow excels at orchestrating complex data pipelines across multiple systems.

+We use the official [Apache Airflow Helm-Chart](https://airflow.apache.org/docs/helm-chart/stable/index.html)

+For DAGs we use the git-sync Side-Car Container from the Helm-Chart, it syncs every 5s and checks the Git-Repo for changes and applies new DAGs to the deployment.